Find Your Perfect School

 Admission is quite easy, too, with only unofficial transcripts and government-issued ID being the only requirements.
 But the coursework itself is challenging, so applicants must be prepared.
 Tuition woes are uncommon due to Regent’s generous scholarship opportunities, including merit, honors, and need-based grants.

 Many detectives, police officers, and parole officers have a bachelor’s degree in law enforcement since it’s a sure path to career advancement.
 Theirs are rewarding, if sometimes stressful, careers that contribute to nation-building, particularly in keeping the peace and order.
-Their median annual wage (May 2020) at $65,400 is higher than the median for all occupations.
+Their median annual wage (May 2021) of $66,020 is higher than the median for all occupations.

 The available concentrations are just as diverse, including: